 Proverbs 22:9 – He that soweth iniquity shall reap vanity; And the rod of his anger shall fail.

 Notice that “rod” is here paired with “anger” in a symbolic fashion.
 It doesn’t mean a literal rod.
 It might be translated more literally as the “power” or “strength” of his anger.
 Sebet is paired symbolically like this in several other poetic passages (see Lam.
 3:1 or Is.
 11:4) where it symbolizes something like power or strength or action.
 In fact, it is even used in this way in one of the Rod Verses in question.
 Proverbs 22:15 refers to “the rod of discipline” driving away folly.
-Given how these pairings are understood in other poetic verses, I think it’s fairly clear this verse was not intended to necessarily reference a literal rod.
+Given how these pairings are understood in other poetic verses, I it’s pretty clear this verse was not intended to necessarily reference a literal rod.
 It is referring to the “power” of discipline to drive away folly, not specifying exactly what form that discipline must take.

 Psalm 89:31-32 – “If they break my statutes, and keep not my commandments, then I will visit their transgression with the rod, and their iniquity with stripes.”

 Just like the Rod Verses is Proverbs, this passage uses rod/sebet.
 And just like the Proverbs, it is a poetic passage talking about discipline.
 But do we understand it as referring to literal corporal punishment?
-Is God literally going to show up with a stick and start laying on physical “stripes” to get his people back in line?
+Is God going to show up with a stick and start laying on physical “stripes” to get his people back in line?
 Of course not!

 So why would we insist that the very similar passages in Proverbs MUST refer to literal corporal punishment?